 For example, our new 30-inch built-in oven has racks that are 14 by 24 inches wide.
 Thus, a 13x18 sheet is the largest size we could use that would allow optimum air circulation.

 Do NOT rush and buy a something that's too big for your oven!
-Often, cookie sheets come in a set that can provide you with several handy sizes at an affordable price.
+Often, the best cookie sheets come in a set that can provide you with several handy sizes at an affordable price.

 Some bakers don't recommend buying a stainless steel baking sheet since stainless steel is a relatively poor conductor of heat.